Sunday, November 17, 2024

 The landlocked mountain kingdom of Bhutan

 The altitude of Thimphu, the capital city in the center of the country is 8400 feet, but many of the sites and hikes are at higher elevations.
 It takes forever to get anywhere.
 We got farther east than 90% of most tourists do, but it took one week at a leisurely pace and we barely got past central Bhutan.
 And by the way, our 20-passenger bus was the largest that the sometimes one-lane roads can accommodate.
-And by the way, we had to constantly make way for cows and dogs.
+And we had to constantly make way for cows and dogs.

 We each got a window, and turns to ride “shotgun”